amazon-braket/amazon-braket-algorithm-library/README.md

 ---
 ### Community repos
 Quantum algorithm implementations using Braket in other repos

+> :warning: **The following includes projects that are not provided by AWS.
+You are solely responsible for your use of those projects (including compliance with any applicable licenses and fitness of the project for your particular purpose).**

 | Algorithm | Repo | References | Additional dependencies |
 | ----- | ----- | ----- | ----- |